 A guardian does charge for their services.
 Most guardians have a standard hourly rate for work performed as a Guardian Ad Litem.
 They typically require a retainer fee up front.
 Their fees should be clearly defined and discussed between both parties.

 Once fees for the GAL are understood the parties should agree who will pay for the Guardian Ad Litem.
 One party may choose to do so in full or the parties will decide how the fees will be split.
 If the parties cannot agree the judge will decide how much each parent will pay the Guardian Ad Litem.
 The Guardian Ad Litem can be paid at their appointment or at the conclusion of the case.

 Alpharetta Divorce Attorney Who is Here To Help

 You need a knowledgeable attorney who understands the nuances of custody matters in the state of Georgia.
 If you live in the Roswell or Alpharetta area, the experienced divorce and child custody attorneys at Charlton & Glover are ready to help you.
-Call us at (770) 993-1005 to schedule a free initial consultation or fill out our form.
+Call us at (770) 993-1005 to schedule an initial consultation or fill out our form.